MB3hel/vimconfig/README.md

 Many functions are available that can be called from a `.lvimrc` file in a project directory (`:source .lvimrc`)

-Some configuration templates that can be copied into `.lvimrc` are located in `config_template`

 ## Installation

 ```sh